 People who sign up to your newsletter are those who willingly opted in to be a part of your promotional campaign.
 They have reached a deeper level in your marketing funnel, and are much closer to completing it.
 They are open to your suggestions regarding services and products you would recommend, along with the engaging content you plan to provide.

-Do join mastermind groups or communities
+- Do join mastermind groups or blogging communities (most important).

 Sure, you can just do things on your own and figure out things by yourself when you’re just starting out as a blogger.
 But that would be like insisting on not using a map to go to a destination you’re not familiar with.